 10 May 2017

-Almasry Alyoum, an Independent Newspaper in Egypt covered 2015 Gabr Fellow Kemp Gouldin’s ‘Because Baseball’, an Action Project part of the East-West: The Art of Dialogue Initiative of the Shafik Gabr Foundation in their May 9th 2017, publication.
+The independent Egyptian newspaper Almasry Alyoum covered 2015 Gabr Fellow Kemp Gouldin’s ‘Because Baseball’ action project and part of the East-West: The Art of Dialogue initiative of the Shafik Gabr Foundation in their May 9th 2017 publication.

-In the interview Kemp shares of his early childhood and playing the game of baseball with his parents and peers, sharing the capacity that sport, and in specific baseball, has to bring people together.
+In the interview Kemp shares stories of his early childhood and playing baseball with his parents and peers, sharing the capacity that sport, and in specific baseball, has to bring people together.

 ‘Because Baseball’ is a project that believes they are not necessarily bringing baseball to Egypt for the first time, rather, returning baseball to Egypt.

-Almasry Youm as well interviewed 15 year old Egypt baseball trainee, Fares, on his thoughts on the project.
-Young Fares shared “The game [baseball] is very beautiful, but so often when you watch it on television you find it cannot be emulated, but after being trained in person, I can now say that it is very, easy, fun, and I love baseball very much.
+Almasry Youm also interviewed 15 year old Egypt baseball trainee, Fares, about his thoughts on the project.
+Fares shared: “The game [baseball] is very beautiful, but so often when you watch it on television you find it cannot be emulated, but after being trained in person, I can now say that it is very, easy, fun, and I love baseball very much.
 I wish to participate in training again.”

 To read Almasry Alyoum’s full coverage in Arabic click here, and watch the interview here: